Forest-Protocols/safe-scan-provider/docs/become-a-provider.md

 #### 3. Register Offers

-Now that you are registered in the Protocol and this Protocol, the next step is to register your Offers.
+Now that you are registered in the Network and this Protocol, the next step is to register your Offers.

 First, create files that contain details for each Offer you plan to register.
 You have two options for these detail files: